Skip to main content

 You describe what you want

-Tell your AI assistant what you need — embed a dashboard, query data, customize theming, or anything else.
+Tell your AI assistant what you need: embed a dashboard, find valid tenants, query data, customize theming, add customer-specific widgets, migrate SQL into a metric, enable self-serve analytics, or review scheduled report configuration.

 MCP server translates to API calls

-The server (@databrainhq/mcp-server) maps your request to the right Databrain API operations, manages authentication, and validates inputs.
+The server maps your request to the right Databrain actions, manages authentication, validates inputs, and applies production safeguards for writes.

 Databrain API executes

-Your data, dashboards, and embeds are accessed via the Databrain API.
+Your data apps, dashboards, embeds, tenants, widgets, workspace metrics, semantic layer, and scheduled report metadata are accessed through the Databrain API.
 Results flow back through the server to your assistant.

 MCP Server vs NPM Plugin